 When you start looking for a credentialing partner, one of the first questions on your mind is probably, “How much is this going to cost?”
 The truth is, there’s no simple, one-size-fits-all answer.
 The cost of credentialing services varies because it’s tailored to your practice’s specific needs.
 The final price depends on everything from the number of providers you have to the complexity of their specialties.
 Understanding the different pricing models and the factors that influence them will help you budget effectively and find a partner that offers real value, not just a low price tag.
 Let’s break down the most common ways these services are priced so you know exactly what to expect.

-Per-Provider Pricing
+Per-Provider Pricing Models

 One of the most common pricing models you’ll encounter is a flat fee per provider.
 The logic is straightforward: the more providers you need to credential, the more work is involved.
 However, the price per provider isn’t always a standard rate.
 It often depends on their specialty and the complexity of their application, as some fields require more extensive verification than others.
 Many companies also offer discounts if you’re credentialing a larger group of physicians at once, so it’s always a good idea to ask about pricing for your entire practice.
 This approach gives you a clear, upfront cost based on the size of your team.

-Monthly Subscriptions vs. One-Time Fees
+Monthly vs. One-Time Fee Structures

 Credentialing services are typically offered in two main structures: a one-time fee for a specific project or a recurring monthly subscription.
 A one-time fee is a great option if you just need to get a new provider credentialed and enrolled with payers.
 For more urgent needs, some services even offer expedited processing for an additional cost.
 On the other hand, a monthly subscription is ideal for practices that need ongoing support, such as managing re-credentialing deadlines and updating provider profiles.
 This model is especially helpful if your practice is growing and you’re frequently onboarding new team members, as it provides continuous oversight.